eqasim-org/eqasim-switzerland/README.md

 No deployment yet, still work in progress.
 Later new updates will be automatically deployed to NAS.

+# Setting up and running on Windows

+We recommend to run the pipeline on a Linux server, mainly because for large scenarios around 100GB of memory are needed.
+However, it is possible to run the pipeline locally on a Windows machine.
+This can either be done by setting up an environment step by step (see `environment/setup.sh` for the neccessary steps).
+Alternatively, the whole pipeline can run in  a Virtual Machine (VM).
+The procedure would be as follows:

+- Install VirtualBox
+- Install a lightweight Linux system in the VM, for instance Ubuntu Server
+- Clone the pipeline repository and follow the setup instructions as above
+- Download the data into the VM or mount a folder of the local file system in the VM to access all the necessary files for the pipeline

+Depending on how the VM is configured (memory, cores, etc.) the pipeline will have a certain performance.
+However, it is probably much lower than running it in a real Linux environment.
+It only provides a solution for locally testing small cases, like creating a 0.1% sample population.

+(TODO: More detailed explanation will follow)

 # Docker

+*This was EXPERIMENTAL.
+The information may be outdated*

 Alternatively, the pipeline is available as a dockerized application.
 To create the Docker container, call `docker build -t chpop .` in the project directory.